L3viathan/toolib/README.md

 `runtime` is a decorator to run a function *n* times, and measure the time.
 The result of the last call is returned.

 `nop` returns the first argument.

+`fuzzy_match` returns the best match (if any) of an input string in a list of candidate strings.
+Look in the code to see what "match" means.

+`most` is like the builtins `any` and `all`, in that it checks whether *most* of the iterable is truthy, and not like them in that it's kind of a joke.